 All visitors and contractors are required to sign in at Reception, where they are issued with a visitor's badge, which should be worn at all times that they are on school property.
-They are made aware of the emergency evacuation notice (see above) and are directed to the assembly point.
+They are made aware of the emergency evacuation notice (see above) and are directed to the assembly point; this information is displayed in reception and on the rear of their badges.
 Car number plates of visitors are recorded in the visitor's book in the case the Fire and Emergency Services need to move vehicles.

 When large numbers of visitors are at the school for open days, plays, concerts, exhibitions etc a brief announcement is made advising them of the location of the emergency exits that they should use in the event of the alarms sounding.
 This notice should also include details of the fire assembly point and where parents or visitors should congregate there.
-The fire assembly notice is available from the Bursar.
-It is the responsibility of the person organizing the event to ensure that this notice is available and that fire wardens are present.
+It is the responsibility of the person organizing the event to ensure that this notice is available and that fire wardens are present; any questions surrounding this should be directed to the Bursar prior to the event.